-A ristra is a string of dried chiles, garlic or other foodstuffs.
-But in New Mexico, when someone talks about a ristra, they're referring to the string of red chile pods that can be found hanging as decoration on many New Mexican homes, especially those made of adobe.
+A ristra is a string of dried chilies, garlic, or other foodstuffs.
+But in New Mexico, when people talk about a ristra, they're referring to the string of red Hatch chile pods that can be found hanging as decoration on many New Mexican homes, especially those made of adobe.

-Ristras of chiles are sold at farmers' markets and are seasonally fresh in the late summer or early fall.
+Ristras of chiles are sold at farmers markets and are seasonally fresh in the late summer or early fall.
 Ristras are said to bring both good health and good luck to those who hang them at their house.

-Chile is so important to the state of New Mexico that we have a state question: red or green, meaning, would you like red or green chile with your meal.
+Chiles are so important to the state of New Mexico that there is a ubiquitous question across the state: red or green, meaning, would you like red or green chile with your meal.
 There are many types of hot chili peppers.
 Check out these other spicy chilies.